Call to the bar

+The call to the bar is the process by which a person is admitted to practise as a barrister in many common-law jurisdictions.
+The requirements, terminology and legal effect of a call to the bar vary considerably between jurisdictions, particularly where the legal profession is divided between barristers and solicitors.
+In some jurisdictions with a fused legal profession, lawyers are instead admitted or enrolled to practise, although the term call to the bar continues to be used in certain contexts or ceremonial settings.

+Background

-The call to the bar is a legal term of art in most common law jurisdictions where persons must be qualified to be allowed to argue in court on behalf of another party and are then said to have been "called to the bar" or to have received "call to the bar".
-"The bar" is now used as a collective noun for barristers, but literally referred to the wooden barrier in old courtrooms, which separated the often crowded public area at the rear from the space near the judges reserved for those having business with the court.
-Barristers would sit or stand immediately behind it, facing the judge, and could use it as a table for their briefs.
+The legal term of art, call to the bar, is used in most common law jurisdictions; in such jurisdictions, people must first be qualified to be allowed to argue in court on behalf of another party. and are then said to have been "called to the bar" or to have received "call to the bar".

+"The bar" is now used as a collective noun for barristers; literally, earlier, it referred to the wooden barrier in old courtrooms, which separated the often crowded public area at the rear from the space near the judges reserved for those having business with the court; barristers would sit or stand immediately behind it, facing the judge, and could use it as a table for their briefs.

-Like many other common law terms, the term originated in England in the Middle Ages, and the call to the bar refers to the summons issued to one found fit to speak at the "bar" of the royal courts.
+Like many other common law terms, the title term, call to the bar, originated in England in the Middle Ages, in reference to the summons issued to one found fit to speak at the "bar" of the royal courts.
 In time, English judges allowed only legally qualified men to address them on the law and later delegated the qualification and admission of barristers to the four Inns of Court.
 Once an inn calls one of its members to its bar, they are thereafter a barrister.
 They may not, however, practise as a barrister until they have completed (or been exempted from) an apprenticeship called pupillage.
 After completing pupillage, they are considered to be a practising barrister with a right of audience before all courts.

 England and Wales and some other jurisdictions distinguish two types of lawyers, who are regulated by different bodies, with separate training, examinations, regulation and traditions: